Orders of the MGT

 Today as memetic noise eats consensus reality and conspiracy thinking is weaponised by parties across the political spectrum, a sort of existential vertigo has opened up beneath our feet.
 What once felt like “the world” has shattered into an incompatible chaos of contradictory engineered and disturbing reality tunnels.
 Ontological anarchism increasingly seems like a pragmatic response, weird realism that strangely keeps you on your toes.
 For while [Robert Anton] Wilson’s model of agnosticism may not hand us any guiding narratives, it does provide the ballast of taking responsibility for our perspectives.

 I read Illuminatus at age 15 which wasn’t all that long after it was published, and even once my head was screwed back on I figured it was more about the past than any future.
-Now RAW and Robert Shea’s overload of conspiracy theory and warped occultism and druggy dérive reads differently, and since the text hasn’t changed it’s probably me.
-I can see why some people give the book a wide berth; but history has caught up with it.
-Its playfulness with truth and lies may be the most valuable quality, not least since it now carries the context of RAW himself tripping into the deep end of Chapel Perilous and managing to get out again.
+Now Wilson and Robert Shea’s overload of conspiracy theory and warped occultism and druggy dérive reads differently, and since the text hasn’t changed it’s probably me.
+I can see why some people give the book a wide berth, but history has caught up with it.
+Its playfulness with truth and lies may be the most valuable quality, not least since it now carries the context of Wilson himself tripping into the deep end of Chapel Perilous and managing to get out again.
 It says that responsibility for keeping your bearings these days falls only to you, so you had better work out a method and get on with it.

 If we are to embrace the reality of climate change and if we are to reckon with all the nonhumans—biological or otherwise—whose destinies are now tied to ours then we have to seek and demand an encounter with a Real beyond the symbolic frameworks of consciousness and culture, beyond the tidal surge of electronic reports, narcissistic loops, and memetic brainwash.
 Creatively worked, and suitably expanded, the human imagination can serve as an interface to entities and realities that elude the normal nets of rationality, language, and cultural symbols.